 Breed characteristics

-Corgis are sturdy, energetic little dogs that come in a variety of colors: black, reddish, tan, fawn, and sable.
+Corgis are sturdy, energetic little dogs that come in various colors: black, reddish, tan, fawn, and sable.
 Their coats are straight, medium-length, and waterproof.

-Two distinctive corgi breeds are called Pembroke Welsh (the younger) and Cardigan Welsh corgi (the older of the two breeds).
+Two distinctive corgi breeds are Pembroke Welsh (the younger) and Cardigan Welsh corgi (the older breeds).

-These intelligent, curious dogs love to stay active and are a suitable choice for owners or families that share the same passion.
+These intelligent, curious dogs love staying active and are suitable for owners or families with the same passion.

 Temperament

 This breed usually gets along with kids and other pets.
-If their need for activity is neglected, however, they can turn to excessive barking, chewing, and digging.
+However, if you neglect a corgi’s need for activity, the dogs can turn to excessive barking, chewing, and digging.

 Grooming